-'''

-Would you like to enable access through HTTP?
+''' Would you like to enable access through HTTP?

-'''

-'''

-Do not configure HTTP access at this time
+1) Do not configure HTTP access at this time

-HTTP
+2) HTTP

-HTTP with SSL
+3) HTTP with SSL

-Both HTTP and HTTP with SSL
+4) Both HTTP and HTTP with SSL

-'''

-Enter choice [1]:3
+Enter choice [1]:3 '''

-9. Enter the port to accept connections from HTTPS clients or press Enter to accept the default (443).
-The default may be different depending on the account privileges of the user installing.
-This port defines the URL port (such as https://<hostname>:8443/) required when installing Identity Broker.
+9. Enter the port to accept connections from HTTPS clients or press Enter to accept the default.
+The default may be different depending on the account privileges of the user

-- 10. Enter the port to accept connections from LDAP clients, or press Enter to accept the default (389). - 11.
-Type yes to enable LDAPS, or press Enter to accept the default (no). - 12.
-If enabling LDAPS, enter the port to accept connections, or press Enter to accept the default LDAPS port (636). - 13.
+- installing.
+This port defines the URL port (such as https://<hostname>:8443/) required when installing Identity Broker. - 10.
+Enter the port to accept connections from LDAP clients, or press Enter to accept the default. - 11.
+Type yes to enable LDAPS, or press Enter to accept the default (no).
+When configuring the Identity Broker, the create-initial-broker-config tool assumes that this is enabled. - 12.
+If enabling LDAPS, enter the port to accept connections, or press Enter to accept the default LDAPS port. - 13.
 Type yes to enable StartTLS for encrypted communication, or press Enter to accept the default (no). - 14.
 Select the certificate option for the server and provide the certificate location.

-''' Certificate server options: 1) Generate self-signed certificate (recommended for testing purposes only 2) Use an existing certificate located on a Java Key Store (JKS) 3) Use an existing certificate located on a PKCS12 key store '''

-- 4) Use an existing certificate on a PKCS11 token - 15.
+Certificate server options:

+- Generate self-signed certificate (recommended for testing purposes only - 2) Use an existing certificate located on a Java Key Store (JKS) - 3) Use an existing certificate located on a PKCS12 key store - 4) Use an existing certificate on a PKCS11 token - 15.
 The server listens on all available network interfaces.
 To specify particular IP addresses that accept client connections, enter yes and then enter the IP addresses.
 To keep all interfaces available for connections, press Enter to accept the default (no). - 16.
-Specify the base DN for the Identity Data Store repository, for example dc=coompany, dc=com. - 17.
+Specify the base DN for the Identity Data Store repository, for example dc=co-ompany, dc=com. - 17.
 Select an option to populate the database.
-If this Data Store will serve as a user store for the Identity Broker, it should be populated with users.
-To make sure that the database is functional after installation, select the option to Load automatically generated sample data and press Enter to accept the number of entries (2000).
+If this data store will serve as a user store for the Identity Broker, it should be populated with users.
 If the Leave the database empty option is selected, an LDIF file with a base entry must be manually created at a later time.
 Use ldapmodify to add the entry to the Identity Data Store. - 18.
 If this machine is dedicated to the Data Store, tune the JVM memory allocation to use the maximum amount of memory the Aggressive option).
 This ensures that communication with the Data Store is given the maximum amount of memory.
 Choose the best memory option for the system and press Enter. - 19.
 Enter yes to automatically prime the database, or press Enter to accept the default (no). - 20.
-To start the server after the configuration, press Enter for (yes). - 21.
-Review the Setup Summary, and enter an option to accept the configuration, redo it, or cancel.
+To start the server after the configuration, press Enter for (yes).

+21. Review the Setup Summary, and enter an option to accept the configuration, redo it, or cancel.